lucylow/Martha_Stewart/README.md

 ---

 ## Algorithmic Trading and  High Frequency Trading (HFT)
+Define High-frequency trading (HFT):
-High-frequency trading (HFT) characterized by high turnover and high order-to-trade ratios.
-HFT strategies use computers to make  decisions electronically, before human traders are capable of processing the information.
-Algorithmic trading and HFT resulted in a dramatic change of the market microstructure, particularly in the way liquidity is provided.
+   * Characterized by high turnover and high order-to-trade ratios.
+   * HFT strategies use computers to make  decisions electronically, before human traders are capable of processing the information
+   * Resulted in  dramatic change of finance market microstructure (the way liquidity is provided)

+Two Types of HFT:
   1) Market makers, set price
   2) **Statistical arbitrage, guess price** (three examples below)